-LEAs may choose to use this section of the reporting guidance to verify their pre-populated numbers or else to calculate and enter their own numbers.
+LEAs may choose to use this section of the reporting guidance to verify their prepopulated numbers or else to calculate and enter their own numbers.
 Online tool users will need to use the Methods page to edit enrollments.
 LEAs may also manually add any sites not listed; the IWAS system defaults to displaying only sites with a proportional student enrollment of >0.
-In most cases, reporting entities are encouraged to use the enrollment counts provided in the SBER Enrollment Report, regardless of the approach to calculating per-pupil expenditures.
+In most cases, reporting entities are encouraged to use the enrollment counts and sites provided in the SBER Enrollment Report, regardless of the approach to calculating per-pupil expenditures.
+Minor edits are permitted; however, total district enrollment must be within 5% of enrollments indicated in the SBER Enrollment Report for acceptance.